 Overnight: Cape Town | Breakfast, Lunch

-This morning you will be collected and taken by cable car up the top of Table Mountain for some of the best views across the city and surrounding peninsula.
-Back in the city we will visit the Company Gardens, Greenmarket Square, the SA Museum and colourful and picturesque Malay Quarter known as Bo-Kaap.
-We suggest a visit to the V&A Waterfront situated in the heart of Cape Town's working harbour offering an abundance of indoor shopping and entertainment.
+This morning you will be collected and taken by cable car, up the legendary Table Mountain for spectacular views of the Mother City and the surrounding peninsula (weather dependent).
+Back to the city, you will see the Company Gardens, Greenmarket Square, the SA Museum and colourful and picturesque Malay Quarter known Bo-Kaap.
+In the afternoon enjoy a wine tasting & lunch at a local wine estate in Constantia.
+We also suggest a visit to the V&A Waterfront, situated in the heart of Cape Town’s working harbour, offering an abundance of indoor shopping and entertainment.

 Today we explore the Cape Peninsula.
 Travelling along the Atlantic Seaboard via Sea Point, Clifton and Camps Bay, we stop at maiden Cove look-out point before continuing to Hout Bay.
 Here you have the option to take a boat trip to Seal Island (seasonal - and not included in the cost).
 We carry on over Chapman's Peak, one of the world's most breath taking coastal drives to Cape Point and the Good Hope Nature Reserve.
 In the afternoon we travel on to Simon's Town, a village with charming Victoria architecture, a naval base and a large penguin colony at the beautiful Boulders Beach.